Joshrive/cis106/labs/lab5.md

 # Lab 5 | Handling Text Files Answers to lab

 ## Question 1
-Cat, head and tail commands are used for displaying the content of a file.

 1. Display the content of the `/etc/passwd` file.
 ![Image1.1](../imgs/Lab5/Q1.1.png)